-COVID-19’s severe impact on oil prices and global supply chains has raised questions about the long-term implications of the pandemic on energy markets.
-As it continues to spread within and across borders, it leaves no energy market untouched, from coal and natural gas to wind and solar.
-The International Energy Agency has emphasized the need for producer countries to diversify their economies to navigate the plethora of uncertainties stemming from unprecedented drops in demand for crude oil and refined products.
+COVID-19’s severe impact on oil prices and global supply chains has raised questions about the long-term implications of the pandemic for energy markets.
+As the virus continues to spread within and across borders, it leaves no energy market untouched, from coal and natural gas to wind and solar.
+The International Energy Agency (IEA) has emphasized the need for oil and gas producing countries to diversify their economies so as to navigate the plethora of uncertainties caused by unprecedented drops in demand for crude oil and refined products.
 IEA Executive Director Dr. Fatih Birol joins Atlantic Council President and CEO Fred Kempe for a virtual fireside chat on the future of energy markets in the face of the global COVID-19 pandemic.